 (a) Such investments may be held on a pooled basis.
 ‘Pooled’ means that all investments of the same type held for multiple clients will be treated as a single holding.

 (b) An important consequence of pooling is that in the event of the default of a third party custodian, and there being an un‑reconcilable shortfall, clients may share in that shortfall in proportion to their original share of the assets in the pool.
-By accepting these Terms you agree to your investments being held either by our Nominee on a pooled basis.
+By accepting these Terms you agree to your investments being held in our Nominee on a pooled basis.

 (c) Another consequence of pooling is that in a corporate action, you may not receive the same treatment as you would if your investment were held by you in your own name or in a ‘designated’ nominee.
 An example of this would be the issue of rights whereby your share of the pooled investment results in a fractional entitlement which would be lost.

 9.7 Various investor rights are attached to shared ownership, some of which may not be possible to pass on to you when your investments are held through our Nominee.

 10.1 Money controlled by us on your behalf will be dealt with in accordance with the FCA’s Client Assets ‘CASS’ Rule book.
 It requires us to control your money through a third party who will act on our behalf.
 Client Money may be subject to ‘pooling’ arrangements as set out in the Rule Book, however we will not co‑mingle your money with the firm’s own money and it will be identifiable to you at all times.
-Further information in connection with clients’ money can be found on our Client Money Information Sheet, the current version of which can be viewed at any time on our Website; acceptance of these Terms constitutes your acknowledgement that you had read and understood the current version of the Client Money Information Sheet and your agreement that you will promptly read any amended versions that we post to our Website in the future.
+Further information in connection with clients’ money can be found on our Client Money Information Sheet, the current version of which can be viewed at any time on our Website.